 Open Monday, September 19th, 2016 through Sunday, April 30th, 2017

-Please also note that Four Chambers only accepts submissions through Submittable (and no other channel).
+Four Chambers accepts submissions through Submittable (and no other channel).

 III.
 AWARDS & COMPENSATION

-While it goes without saying that we are doing everything we can to figure out how to compensate our authors for their work, there is no payment or prizes for work in Four Chambers at this time.
+Four Chambers publishes out of love, not money, and while we absolutely believe that artists should be compensated for their work and are doing everything we can to figure out how to get to a place where this can be the case in regards to our journal, right now we do not have any, we are still getting there, and there is no payment or prizes for work in Four Chambers at this point in time.
 Contributors will receive one copy of the magazine.

 There are no submission fees.

 CONFIRMATION: Successfully submitted work will receive a short confirmation e-mail (which, while admittedly generic, is from our heart).
 If you do not receive a confirmation e-mail, try again.
 And again.
 And again.
 If you are still having problems, send us an e-mail (firstname.lastname@example.org).

 PROCESS: All submissions are screened before being passed on to our associate editors (each of whom reads the entire piece, votes yes or no, scores it, and leaves a note).
 Work that receives two votes no is reviewed by the managing editor.
 Work that receives two votes yes is passed up to the editorial board who–through a relatively uninteresting process of scoring, distribution, and discussion–collaboratively decide what can be published within the given issue of the magazine.

 RESPONSE TIME: While individual response times will necessarily vary, we should be able to respond to the majority of submissions within 8 to 12 weeks.

 While we will let you know if/when your work has completed the submissions process and entered the editorial process, if you have any questions about your work please send us an e-mail and we will get back to you as soon as possible.

 PUBLICATION DATE: Four Chambers 05 will be published in Fall 2017.